Flat Roof Calculator Metal Roofing Flat Roof Deck

 EPDM roof bubbles - what happens when a wrong adhesive is combined with wrong roofing membrane and a wrong installation method.

 Please note that there are many manufacturers of all three types of roofing, and each has their own formulation / manufacturing process / warranty conditions and periods, etc. Therefore we only provide a general summary for each of those roof types.
-Also, since our specialty is installation of IB roofs, when we use the term PVC or CPA we refer to IB PVC Roof (CPA or Co-Polymer Alloy is the way IB Roof Systems refers to its PVC product.
+Also, since our specialty is installation of IB roofs, when we use the term PVC or CPA we refer to IB PVC Roofs (CPA or Co-Polymer Alloy is the way IB Roof Systems refers to its PVC product.
 IB membranes are 100% ‘compatible’ with other PVC products).

 Flat Roofing Materials – EPDM rubber, BUR, Tar & Gravel & Modified Bitumen

 Flat Roofing systems: The purpose of a flat roof or any roof for that matter is to keep your home or building safe and dry.
 The roof MUST protect your investment from the elements such as rain, snow, and even the sun’s heat.
-However, many flat roofing technologies on the market today have some major, inherent drawbacks that have origins in their design.
-In fact, most flat roofs fail to serve their main purpose just a few years after they are installed.

-You are presented with so many choices for a flat roof and every roofing contractor will tell you their product is the best.
 But which one do you choose and how do you know that you are getting the best deal?
 Here we have summarized the most common and ‘popular’ flat roofing choices.
 You can be the judge and decide which is best for you.

 Benefits of flat roof construction:

-There is a common misconception among many home-improvement contractors and residential builders / architects that flat roofs = problems.
 The truth is that flat roofs are very convenient, easier to build, and cost less than pitched / sloped roofs.
 In some cases, a flat roof is the only way to go, for example, when you have a large size building.
-Building a reliable pitched roof in those cases will require extra engineering to accommodate for additional structural weight.

 IB roof replaces two sections of this textile factory roof located in Central Falls, RI.
 These two sections had the most leaks, which were damaging expensive machinery.